Nature, culture and history

 Magnetic Island is well known for its distinctive environment and picturesque landscape featuring large granite boulders, hoop pines, sandy beaches and fringing coral reefs.
 The story of Magnetic Island began 275 million years ago when molten granite was pushed to the earth’s surface with volcanic force.
 Over time the overlying volcanic rocks weathered away.
 The underlying granite mass has decomposed along fracture lines, creating today's extraordinary landscape of rounded domes and boulders (tors), many of which are larger than a house and spectacularly perched.
 Fault lines have eroded to form gullies and valleys.
 Today, a shallow sea separates the island from the mainland.
 However, before the sea level rose 7,500 years ago, Magnetic Island was connected to the mainland between Cape Pallarenda and Kissing Point.

 Hoop pines wedged amongst the boulders are a distinctive feature of the island.
 Native kapok, common on lower slopes, produces yellow flowers in August and cottonwool-like seed pods in December.
-The cottony fibre was used by Aboriginal people and early settlers for bedding.
+The cottony fibre was historically used for bedding.
 Cabbage palms are found on the slopes of Mount Cook and in moist areas such as creeks and gullies.

 Mangrove forests and saltmarshes are found mainly on the sheltered side of the island between Cockle Bay and West Point.
 The island also boasts semi-deciduous woodlands (low open scrub) between West Point and Huntingfield Bay.
 Vegetation in the adjacent marine environment includes seagrass and mangrove communities.